 To configure users and roles, navigate to the \wildfly-[version]\SETTINGS folder.
 This folder contains the following files:

-- users.properties contains a list of usernames and passwords, in the form username=password. - Note: All users listed in the following table are included as default. - roles.properties contains a mapping from user names to 1Integrate roles in the form username=role1, role2, role3 ensures that passwords and usernames are not stored in the application server but managed, as normal, by an IT department.
+▶ users.properties contains a list of usernames and passwords, in the form username=password.

+roles.properties contains a mapping from user names to 1Integrate roles in the form username=role1, role2, role3

 LDAP